-Hard to say how many solo albums ex-Monkee Davy Jones (R.I.P.) released, but Just Me may've been his fifth studio effort over a nearly forty-year timespan.
+Just Me was something like ex-Monkee Davy Jones' (1945-2012) fifth studio album over a nearly forty-year timespan.
 Anyone hoping for a burst of The Monkees' joie de vivre should probably go elsewhere; this is a perfectly competent album of middle-aged pop, featuring a few questionable production decisions, not least the horrid sampled drums used on several tracks.
 Johnny J. Blair may very well be credited with Mellotron, but I have no idea why.
 Surely not the choirs on What A Night?
 Scrapes three stars.

 Lonnie Jordan (War)'s 2007 release, War Stories, was his first solo album since 1982, a very credible soul/funk/jazz/rock effort, not a million miles away from the parent band's work.
 More than countering the occasional dip (fusion-lite opener Don't Let No One Get You Down, sappy soul ballad Teresa), the highlights (his inspired reimagining of The Stones' Paint It Black, jazz/funk workout The World Is A Ghetto) boost the album's relevance to very acceptable levels.
 Sebastian Arocha Morton plays samplotron, with a brief flute part opening Jordan's ripping version of Hendrix' Third Stone From The Sun.

 Jorm (named for a region in northern Sweden), a new Swedish prog/psych outfit, are effectively Frederik Andersson's solo project, although other musicians have been brought in for live work.
-He's found a novel(ish) way around the expense of self-releasing albums, by making them download-only, cutting out several levels of middle-men in the process.
-Obvious influences include Jethro Tull, Yes, Caravan (maybe surprisingly) and countrymen Dungen, but be warned: despite the overall quality of their material, it might be stretching things slightly to call Jorm 'original', to the point where familiar musical phrases crop up all too frequently.
+He's found a novel(ish) way around the expense of self-releasing albums, by making them download-only, cutting out several levels of middle-men in the process. [note: a standard model, ten years later] Obvious influences include Jethro Tull, Yes, Caravan (maybe surprisingly) and countrymen Dungen, but be warned: despite the overall quality of their material, it might be stretching things slightly to call Jorm 'original', to the point where familiar musical phrases crop up all too frequently.

 2010 brought two more virtual albums: Veritas is (just) CD length and, amazingly, another strong collection of material, less obviously unoriginal than before, highlights including the title track and the seventeen-minute Almost Human.
 Plenty of samplotron again, not least the prominent flute part that opens album closer Hemmavid.
 Unfortunately, the year's second release, Is a World (or Jorm is a World, I suppose), slips back into near-plagiarism in places: eighteen-minute opener A Room With A View contains snippets of several Yes tracks, not least Close To The Edge, Soon and Siberian Khatru, Turn Of The Lake is almost an And You And I/Awaken mash-up, while the spirit of Caravan's In the Land of Grey & Pink hangs over the album like a cloud of pot smoke, from when pot was called, er, pot.
 Once again, loads of samplotron, not just the usual sounds this time, as we get a brief brass part at the end of Pinetree Romance.

-Jørn (Lande) is a Norwegian rock vocalist who straddles the borderline between hard rock and AOR (yes, there is one), keeping a foot firmly in each camp, although, admittedly, more in the latter than the former.
+Jørn (Lande) is a Norwegian rock vocalist who straddles the borderline between hard rock and AOR, keeping a foot firmly in each camp, although, admittedly, more in the latter than the former.
 I gather Starfire is pretty typical of the man's style; it's pretty cheesy, truth be told, without actually slipping into full-on Journeyisms, for which we should be truly grateful.
-More epic rockers like The Day The Earth Caught Fire and Gate Of Tears redeem the album slightly, but they sound pretty flat up against anything from, say, Rainbow Rising.
+More epic rockers like The Day The Earth Caught Fire (a City Boy cover) and Gate Of Tears redeem the album slightly, but they sound pretty flat up against anything from, say, Rainbow Rising.
 Speaking of which, Jørn really shows where he's coming from with his rather pointless cover of Purple's Burn, although he manages a pretty credible Coverdale impersonation.
 Suffice to say, it's the album's best track by a fairly wide margin; why do artists cover tracks that make their own look crap in comparison?
 Discuss.

 You've Been Spiked is an album of instrumental, cinematic funk, in the finest 'late '70s American cop movies' tradition, comparable to, say, Calibro 35's authentically Italian poliziotteschi mock-soundtracks.
 In fact, if didn't know better, I'd be pushed to tell this apart from a compilation of Lalo Schifrin pieces, which probably says more about my lack of knowledge of the soundtrack field than I care to admit.
 Samplotron?
 Not really, no.